Brief overview of insolvency proceedings

 Conciliation proceedings are more closely regulated.
-Such proceedings apply to debtors that, though not insolvent for more than 45 days, are facing actual or foreseeable legal, economic or financial difficulty.
-The conciliator is appointed for a period not exceeding four months, which can be extended by the President of the Court so that proceedings can last up to five months.
+These proceedings apply to debtors that, though not insolvent for more than 45 days, are facing actual or foreseeable legal, economic or financial difficulty.
+The conciliator is appointed for a period not exceeding four months, which can be extended by the president of the court so the proceedings can last up to five months.

-However, the agreement’s approval enables the granting of legal privilege in case of subsequent insolvency proceedings to creditors that provided new money at the time of the conciliation proceedings (‘new money privilege’) and the prevention of the clawback period starting prior to this judgment.
+However, the agreement’s approval enables: (i) to grant legal privilege in case of subsequent insolvency proceedings to creditors that provided new money at the time of the conciliation proceedings (‘new money privilege’); and (ii) to prevent the clawback period from starting prior to this judgment.

 Combination of amicable proceedings